opentap/LabVIEW/doc/LabVIEW.md

 ### Error Clusters
 Error clusters handle errors inside LabVIEW.
 Many vis have no side effects and hence produce no errors, but some might.

-An error in a vi is represented by an error code and a message.
-When an vi-based test step has an error, it is handled by throwing an exception which will cause the test step to fail with an Error verdict.
+An error in a VI is represented by an error code and a message.
+When an VI-based test step has an error, it is handled by throwing an exception which will cause the test step to fail with an Error verdict.

 See the Error Handling example for a practical example.

 ## Debugging

-Debugging vi code is supported, both remotely or locally.
+Debugging VI code is supported, both remotely or locally.
 Debugging must be enabled inside the build settings.

 Right-click your build specification and select Advanced.
 Then click enable debugging as shown below.

 ![Enabling VI Debugging](images/ViDebugging.png)

 Optionally select "Wait for Debugger to Launch".
-This will have the effect that when you execute the first vi, it will wait for the debugger to become attached.
+This will have the effect that when you execute the first VI, it will wait for the debugger to become attached.

 After enabling debugging, the DLL must be built again.
 Once it has been built with debugging enabled, the ini file accompanying the DLL must be copied to the same folder as the DLL.
 The ini file can also be used to enabled and disable debugging at a later point: